-Graham has been vocal online about the government steps being taken to specifically to support businesses.
+Graham has been vocal online about the government steps being taken to support businesses.
 The CEO originally called for the government to introduce a wage subsidy program and applauded when the expanded 75 percent subsidy was announced.

 However, Graham has now joined other tech organizations and CEOs in lamenting that the program as it currently stands is not inclusive of the innovation sector.
 He noted that Borrowell may not qualify for the subsidies.

 “The government’s wage subsidy program is very important for helping small businesses, but as currently formulated, it doesn’t seem designed for companies like Borrowell that have grown quickly,” he told BetaKit.
 “The qualification criteria need to be changed, and there is no time to lose.”